-With the exceptions of mandated reporting of disclosure of abuse or neglect, and basic diagnosis and dates of treatment to insurance, I keep the strictest of confidence.
-I'm ethically and legally bound to protect your privacy and take that very seriously.
-Without a signed release of information from you giving explicit permission to speak with someone, I will not confirm or deny we have a counseling relationship.
+With the exceptions of mandated reporting of disclosure of abuse or neglect, and basic diagnosis and dates of treatment to insurance, we keep the strictest of confidence.
+As licensed mental health professionals, we are ethically and legally bound to protect your privacy and take that very seriously.
+Without a signed release of information from you giving explicit permission to speak with someone, we will not confirm or deny we have a counseling relationship.

 do I need medication? do you prescribe medication?

-Counselors and therapists do not prescribe medication, however if we decide that is an appropriate component of treatment for you, I promise to collaborate with your trusted prescriber, or connect you to a provider whom I trust.
+Counselors, social workers and therapists do not prescribe medication, however if we decide that is an appropriate component of treatment for you, we promise to collaborate with your trusted prescriber, or connect you to a provider whom we trust.
 Some moms benefit from medication to help them get better, and sometimes this is short-term.

 will you talk to my doctor?

-It can be very helpful to collaborate with others helping you work on wellness and I will invite you to sign a release of information so I can update your providers on your progress.
-This decision is yours and I respect your preferences.
+It can be very helpful to collaborate with others helping you work on wellness and when it is useful we will invite you to sign a release of information so we can update your providers on your progress and collaborate in your care.
+This decision is yours and we will respect your preferences.

 do you work with anyone else TO HELP ME GET WELL?

-I see great value in collaborative, holistic care.
-I frequently refer to complementary professionals such as doulas, childbirth educators, lactation supports, naturopathic doctors, chiropractors, massage therapists, acupuncturists and aromatherapists.
-I am happy to collaborate with psychiatrists and psychiatric nurse practitioners [PMHNPs], primary care doctors, OB/GYNs, and midwives (CNM or CPM)
+We see great value in collaborative, holistic care and frequently refer to complementary professionals such as doulas, childbirth educators, lactation supports, naturopathic doctors, chiropractors, massage therapists, acupuncturists and aromatherapists.
+We are happy to collaborate with psychiatrists and psychiatric nurse practitioners [PMHNPs], primary care doctors, OB/GYNs, and midwives (CNM or CPM)